Skip to content

 Resource locations are also used as identifiers for game registry entries for example items.

-When you use the item bracket handler you do something like item('minecraft:iron_ingot').
-Yes 'minecraft:iron_ingot' is a resource location, except it doesn't point to a resource.
-For game objects like items the resource location is also referred to as the registry name.
+When you use the item Object Mapper you do something like item('minecraft:iron_ingot'). 'minecraft:iron_ingot' is a Resource Location, except it doesn't point to a resource.
+For game objects like items the Resource Location is also referred to as the registry name.

 Warning